larissamf25/football-club/README.md

   - Mocha, Chai and Sinon for tests;

 ## Files: 📄
-  All files in the src folder were developed by me and my collegues.
+  All files in the src folder were developed by me.
 The other ones were created by Trybe.

 ## How to run the project: 👀
   Git clone the repository, enter the folder, run npm install and it's ready to navigate!!
 Enjoy the project 💚